jmd-dk/concept/doc/troubleshooting.rst

 which isolate the dedicated Python installation so that other Python installations on the system has no chance of interfering.

-Note that if you have installed CO\ *N*\ CEPT using the ``installer`` and not explicitly made use of a pre-existing Python installation, a dedicated Python has been installation and the Python environment has already been set up appropriately (see the ``.env`` file).
+Note that if you have installed CO\ *N*\ CEPT using the ``install`` script and not explicitly made use of a pre-existing Python installation, a dedicated Python has been installation and the Python environment has already been set up appropriately (see the ``.env`` file).

 Error messages containing 'Read -1'
 -----------------------------------
-If you see error messages of the format
+If you see error messages of the form

    Read -1, expected <int>, errno = <int>